SqueezeMe: Mobile-Ready Distillation of Gaussian Full-Body Avatars: Method

-Our loss function is a weighted-sum of several terms: $\mathcal{L}_{photo}$ and $\mathcal{L}_{lpips}$ are the photometric (L1) and LPIPS~\cite{LPIPS} distance between the ground-truth and predicted image. $\mathcal{L}_{kpt}$ is the L1 loss, and the body pose keypoints.
-To reduce "runaway" Gaussians that drift far from their initial position, $\mathcal{L}_{offset}$ is an L1 loss that is maximized when the mean $\mu$ of each Gaussian in $G_f$ is unchanged from $\mu$ where the Gaussian was initialized at the start of training.
-To reduce unwanted holes in the avatar, we introduce $\mathcal{L}_{\alpha}$, which is an L1 loss that is maximized when the $\alpha$-transparency map generated by the Gaussian splat model matches the Sapiens~\cite{sapiens_2024} segmentation mask; the intuition is that the avatar should be opaque and background pixels should be transparent.
-When rendering Gaussian splats on a mobile, it is cheaper if each Gaussian is visible from fewer pixels~\cite{radsplat_2024}.
-To reduce the number of pixels to which Gaussian is applied during rendering, we adopt the loss $\mathcal{L}_{\sigma}$, which uses L1 to minimize the average size of the splats, and we adopt $\mathcal{L}_{opacity}$, which uses L1 to minimize the average opacity of the splats.
-The weights for the sum are set to $\lambda_{photo} = 1$, $\lambda_{lpips} = 0.1$, $\lambda_{opacity} = 0.01$, $\lambda_{scale} = 1$, $\lambda_{offset} = 1$, $\lambda_{alpha} = 0.1$, and $\lambda_{keypoint} = 0.1$.
+\paragraph{Loss Functions.} Our loss function is a weighted-sum of several terms: $\mathcal{L}_{photo}$ and $\mathcal{L}_{lpips}$ are the photometric (L1) and LPIPS~\cite{LPIPS} distance between the ground-truth and predicted image. $\mathcal{L}_{kpt}$ is the L1 loss, and the body pose keypoints.
+To reduce "runaway" Gaussians that drift far from their initial position, $\mathcal{L}_{offset}$ is an L1 loss that is maximized when the mean $\mu$ of each Gaussian in $G$ is unchanged from $\mu$ where the Gaussian was initialized at the start of training.
+To reduce unwanted holes in the avatar, we introduce $\mathcal{L}_{\alpha}$, which is an L1 loss that is maximized when the $\alpha$-transparency map generated by the model matches the Sapiens~\cite{sapiens_2024} segmentation mask; the intuition is that the avatar should be opaque and background pixels should be transparent.
+When rendering Gaussians on a mobile, it is cheaper if each Gaussian is visible from fewer pixels~\cite{radsplat_2024}.
+To reduce the number of pixels to which Gaussian is applied during rendering, we adopt the loss $\mathcal{L}_{\sigma}$, which uses L1 to minimize the average size of the Gaussians, and we adopt $\mathcal{L}_{opacity}$, which uses L1 to minimize the average opacity of the Gaussians.
+We visualize the effects of the losses in the supplementary material.
+The weights for the sum are set to $\lambda_{photo} = 1$, $\lambda_{lpips} = 0.1$, $\lambda_{opacity} = 0.01$, $\lambda_{scale} = 1$, $\lambda_{offset} = 1$, $\lambda_{alpha} = 0.1$, and $\lambda_{kpt} = 0.1$.
 The loss is computed as

+\paragraph{Implementation Details.} The face and body MLP encoders consist of 2 hidden layers of size 256 followed by LeakyReLU activations.
+For better generalization, we apply the inverse head transform to the face keypoints and the inverse root transform to the body keypoints.

+The convolutional decoder $D$ begins with a linear layer that projects the input code to $32\times4\times4$, followed by 6 convolutional blocks that produce a $K\times256\times256$ Gaussian corrective map.
+Each convolutional block consists of a bilinear upsampling operation followed by two convolutional layers and LeakyReLU activations, and skip connections.
+The decoder, encoders, and template $\mathrm{G}_t$ are trained end-to-end for 300k iterations, which takes around 20h on an NVIDIA A100 GPU.